Grayson Boucher

 Boucher attended McNary High School but transferred to nearby Salem Academy where he made all-state honors.
-He was given no college offers in high school.
-After high school, Boucher attended Chemeketa Community College, where he played on the basketball team.
+With a billed height of 5'10" and weight of 155 pounds (178 cm, 70 kg), he was given no scholarship offers in high school.
+Boucher attended Chemeketa Community College, where he played on the basketball team.
+As a sophomore, he forfeited his college eligibility when he became a professional streetballer.
+Between 2006 and 2008, he had short stints in professional basketball with the Salem Stampede of the IBL and the Atlanta Krunk of the CBA.

+Since the AND1 Mixtape Tour folded, he has played on several other streetball teams, but most notably has transferred his fame into coaching NBA players, and a YouTube channel with over 8 million subscribers.

 Professional career

 Salem Stampede (2006)

 On February 9, 2006, Boucher signed with the Salem Stampede of the International Basketball League.

 Atlanta Krunk (2007–2008)

 Boucher played for the Atlanta Krunk of the Continental Basketball Association during the 2007–08 season.

 Street basketball career

 When the AND1 Mixtape Tour stopped in Portland, Oregon, Boucher and his brother attended as fans.
 Boucher found out there was an "open run" tryout to join the tour, and earned a spot on the team.
-By summer 2009, Boucher was featured prominently in the tour's marketing, appearing on the main page of their website and in various advertisements.
+By summer 2009, Boucher was featured prominently in the tour's marketing, appearing on the main page of its website and in various advertisements.

 He has played in over 30 countries and has been featured in seven seasons of Streetball on ESPN, five AND1 mixtape DVDs, four AND1 commercials, and an AND1 video game.

 After leaving AND1 in January 2011, Boucher played streetball for Ball Up.
 He became acquainted with Ball Up's CEO, Demetrius Spencer, in late 2008.
-The Ball Up Tour features most of the players from the AND1 Mixtape Tour and focuses more on the on-the-court action, a departure from the AND1 tour, which featured more behind-the-scenes footage.
+The Ball Up Tour featured most of the players from the AND1 Mixtape Tour and focused more on the on-the-court action, a departure from the AND1 tour, which featured more behind-the-scenes footage.
 The international tour stopped in over 10 countries, and had plans for a winter tour in the U.S.